 Follow the journal on Twitter @EducatorRural

 Four types of articles are published in The Rural Educator.
 Research Articles are reports of empirical research that address problems of practice in rural education.
-Promising Practice Articles provide in-depth descriptions of educational practices that have shown promise to support teaching and learning in rural education.
+Promising Practice Articles are short, readable articles that describe educational practices that have shown promise to support teaching and learning in rural education.
 Reviews of Research synthesize and summarize existing research related to a specific topics within one of the 10 Research Priorities in the National Rural Education Association Research Agenda.
 Reviews of research should summarize, synthesize and identify gaps in the research as they relate to rural education contexts.
 In addition, the journal publishes Policy Briefs consisting updates on national and state policy of importance to rural educators written by the editors and/or invited guest columnists.
 Learn more about each type of manuscript at the "For Authors" link at the right.

 The Rural Educator seeks manuscripts that contribute to our understanding of educational issues in rural contexts at all levels of rural education, including early childhood, p-12 education, post-secondary education, and out-of-school education contexts.
 Submissions must explicitly address rural education by defining rural and/or by extensively describing the unique rural setting.
 Submissions should explicitly explain the relationship between rural education and either research methods and findings or the promising practice being presented.
 Manuscripts that do not explicitly and extensively address rural education will not be considered for publication.